-750v2 cm actuator: the lifting eyelet/ eyebolt or swivel hoist on the top diaphragm case is only intended for mounting and removing the actuator as well as lifting the actuator without the valve.
-The lifting eyelet/ eyebolt and the swivel hoist must not be used to vertically lift the entire control valve assembly.
+7001) cm actuator: the lifting eyelet/eyebolt or swivel hoist on the top diaphragm case is only intended for mounting and removing the actuator as well as lifting the actuator without the valve.
+Do not use the lifting eyelet/eyebolt and the swivel hoist to vertically lift the entire control valve assembly.

-- ➔ Do not attach load-bearing slings to the handwheel or travel stop. - → Observe lifting instructions (see section 4.3.2).
+- ➔ Do not attach load-bearing slings to the handwheel or travel stop. - → Observe lifting instructions (see Chapter 4.3.2).